Stumbling on Happiness

 Quick quotes

-Gilbert's writing style is engaging and thought-provoking.
+The author's writing style is engaging and the humor adds a nice touch.